 - use insect repellent

 Elephantiasis is a tropical disease spread through mosquito bites.
 People living in affected tropical or subtropical areas are most at risk of infection.
-However, short-term visitors to these regions have a very low risk of getting elephantiasis or related conditions, according to the CDC.
+However, short-term visitors to these regions have a

 People with symptoms of the condition, including swelling and skin thickening, should see their doctor immediately.
 Elephantiasis symptoms can be managed through medications, lifestyle changes, and emotional support.